zalando-incubator/docker-locust/README.md

 1. It allows users to upload load test scenario/script from different resources (any HTTP/HTTPS URL, S3 bucket, and local machine).
 2. It has the ability to be run in any CI tool e.g. Jenkins (It can start/stop load test automatically) and provides an HTML report at the end of a load test.
 3. It is also possible to be deployed in AWS to create bigger load.
-4. Open source with more useful features coming.

 Requirements
 ------------